cichockimc/fuel-cost/README.md

 Web service to calculate the fuel cost of a journey.
 The project is dockerised, cloud ready.
 No external dependencies are required to run it.
 notes:
-- I'd call it early beta version.
+- I'd call it a beta version, functionally speaking can be considered MVP.

 ## where the solution is hosted
 This service is hosted in Google Cloud and is accessible from the Internet at `fuel-cost.cichocki.co.uk`